-- 1. Describe the relationship between public and private sectors. - 2.
-Define the concepts of ecology and environmental impact. - 3.
-Analyze the effectiveness of public programs.

-MAT 121 or 171
+PAD 254 Grant Writing 3 0 0 3

+Prerequisites: None

+Corequisites: None

+This course covers the basic techniques of successful grant t writing.
+Tor oics include d concept develo nmer

-Title Hours Per Week Prefix No. Course CL LB CLINIC CR 4.
-Discuss the use of informal groups and information networks.
-PAD 254 3 0 3 Grant Writing 0 Prerequisites: None Corequisites: None This course covers the basic techniques of successful grant writing.
+This course covers the basic techniques of successful grant writing.
 Topics include concept development, funding sources research, and writing skills relevant to the grants process.
 Upon completion, students should be able to demonstrate a basic understanding of the grants process.

+PED 110 Fit and Well for Life 1 2 0 2

+Prerequisites: None

+Corequisites: None

-Fit and Well for Life PED 110 1 2 0 2 Prerequisites: None Corequisites: None This course is designed to investigate and apply the basic concepts and principles of lifetime physical fitness and other health-related factors.
+This course is designed to investigate and apply the basic concepts and principles of lifetime physical fitness and other health-related factors.
 Emphasis is placed on wellness through the study of nutrition, weight control, stress management, and consumer facts on exercise and fitness.
 Upon completion, students should be able to plan a personal, lifelong fitness program based on individual needs, abilities, and interests.

+Prefix No. Course Title H ours Per Wee ek

+CL LB CLINIC CR

+PHI 215 Philosophical Issues 3 0 0 3

+Prerequisi tes: ENG 111

+None

+Corequisites:

-3 0 3 PHI 215 Philosophical Issues 0 Prerequisites: ENG 111 Corequisites: None This course introduces fundamental issues in philosophy considering the views of classical and contemporary philosophers.
+This course introduces fundamental issues in philosophy considering the views of classical and contemporary philosophers.
 Emphasis is placed on knowledge and belief, appearance and reality, determinism and free will, faith and reason, and justice and inequality.
 Upon completion, students should be able to identify, analyze, and critically evaluate the philosophical components of an issue.

-PHI 240 Introduction to Ethics 3 0 0 3 ENG 111 Prerequisites: Corequisites: None This course introduces theories about the nature and foundations of moral judgments and applications to contemporary moral issues.
-Emphasis is placed on moral theories such as consequentialism, deontology, and virtue ethics.
-Upon completion, students should be able to apply various ethical theories to moral issues such as abortion, capital punishment, poverty, war, terrorism, the treatment of animals, and issues arising from new technologies.
+PHI 240 Introduction to Ethics 3 0 0 3 Prerequisites: ENG 111 Corequisites: None This course introd This course introduces theories about the nature and foundations of moral judgments and applications to contemporary mo oral issues.
+Emphasis is placed on i moral theories su ich as conse equentialism, deontology, and virtue ethics.
+Upon completion, students shoul d be able to appl y various et hical theories: s to moral issues such as abortion, such as abortion, capital punishment, poverty, war, terrorism, the treatment of animals, and issues arising from new technol ogies.

 PHY 131 Physics-Mechanics 3 2 0 4

+Prerequisites: MAT 121 or 171

+Corequisites: None